showyourwork/showyourwork/README.md

 <h2>To-do</h2>

-- [ ] Expose interface to create Zenodo deposit draft, especially on `setup`
+- [ ] Option to create new Zenodo deposit for a branch
 - [ ] Test stuff on no internet connection
 - [ ] Test uploads of very large files
 - [ ] Test integration with Overleaf